jakesimonds/SayingHi/README.md

 I'm phrasing that as a question because if anyone reading this has a sense of what's going on I'd really love to know lol.

+# July 1st

+### Small Creative Things

+I buy junk electronics at the goodwill and take them home, and under the light of a screwy lamp that turns on and off by plugging unplugging it from the outlet (because I took it apart, and then couldn't put it back together quite right) I disassemble.

+I disassemble with lovely little specialty screw drivers.
+I unscrew and pull apart and try to only break the cosmetic plastic parts, and then only if I have to.
+When I get down as far as my abilities or curiousity will take me, there's sometimes awe.
+Sometimes not so much.

+I'm insecure about how little I can do.
+I successfully switched out little toy speakers once by splicing wires together.
+I have my Dad's soldering iron, but the thought of the airborn whatever drifting around my studio apartment stresses me out and I don't wanna go to all the trouble of ventilating properly.

+Mostly I just disassemble, and then either reassemle, or if that doesn't seem worthwhile I just put all the component parts in a big half-gallon clear plastic zip lock.
+I look up obscure fcc codes and read manuals.
+I watch strange youtube videos.
+I think about the data that lives in those little toys and I wish I could wave a wand and pull it out.
+I'm playing around with VCV Rack virtual synthesizers to learn the fundamentals so maybe I can start circuit bending these toy keyboards I'm accumulating.

+I am patient.
+I don't eat when I work and I wash my hands after touching all the weird components.
+I don't know what it is, but I feel I'm learning something.